 The Filippo Loreti Venice Moonphase is beautifully designed with just the right amount of curve.
 It also happens to be thin enough to have the adjustment knob set below the bottom plane of the case, so it spends the day rubbing the back of my hand/wrist.
 If they made the case 2.5mm thicker and moved the knob up from that back curve, it might reduce the about of wear on my skin.
 Or your skin.

 I highly recommend Filippo Loreti as your next watch.
 And for those that like luxury without breaking the bank, I recommend them for your first watch.
 They offer the best blend of all the luxury elements you want, at a price that can be your little secret.
-Here’s a quick article on the five things you need to know before buying a luxury watch too.

-Get your Filippo Loreti Venice Moonphase on their site today.
+Look at the Filippo Loreti Venice Moonphase on their site today.

 Do YOU have a Filippo Loreti Timepiece?
 What do you think?
 Share in the comments below so we can connect!